laurentbarraud/Recipe-Writer/README.md

 - 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
 - 📅 Weekly meal planner, with drag and drop to assign meals to a day
 - ➖ When a planned meal has been cooked, a "Prepared" button lets you deduct each used ingredient quantities from the inventory
-- 🌐 Localized: English and French available.
+- 🌐 Localized: English, French and Spanish available.

 ### How to Run

 - Clone the repository using Git
 - Open the solution (.sln) file in Visual Studio 2022
-- Build the project with Ctrl+B, then run it.
+- Build the project with Ctrl+B then run it.

 ### Download